jetbase-hq/jetbase/docs/index.md

 # Welcome to Jetbase 🚀

 **Jetbase** is a friendly, lightweight database migration tool for Python projects.
-Think of it as your database's best friend — helping you keep track of changes, roll them back when needed, and always know exactly where you stand.

-## What is Jetbase?

-Jetbase helps you manage database schema changes (migrations) in a simple, version-controlled way.
-Whether you're adding a new table, modifying columns, or need to undo a change, Jetbase has got your back!
+Jetbase helps you manage database migrations in a simple, version-controlled way.
+Whether you're adding a new table, modifying columns, or need to undo a change, Jetbase makes it super easy!

 ### Key Features ✨

 - **📦 Simple Setup** — Get started with just one command
 - **⬆️ Easy Upgrades** — Apply pending migrations with confidence
 - **⬇️ Safe Rollbacks** — Made a mistake?
 No problem, roll it back!
-- **📊 Clear Status** — Always know which migrations have been applied
+- **📊 Clear Status** — Always know which migrations have been applied and which are pending
 - **🔒 Migration Locking** — Prevents conflicts when multiple processes try to migrate
 - **✅ Checksum Validation** — Detects if migration files have been modified
 - **🔄 Repeatable Migrations** — Support for migrations that run on every upgrade